Hawaii Naval Militia: History

 By 1910, the Hawaii Naval Militia was organized into two divisions.

+In 1915, the Act to provide a Naval Militia for the Territory of Hawaii was officially approved by its Governor.

 By 1916, the Hawaii Naval Militia had added marine and aeronautical sections.
+On Memorial Day, May 30, 1916, the Hawaii Naval Militia made its first public appearance.
 In the summer of 1916, the Hawaii Naval Militia drilled aboard the USS St. Louis.
+Around this time, it numbered 100 enlisted and eight officers.

 Personnel

 Naval militias are partially regulated and equipped by the federal government, and therefore membership requirements are partially set according to federal standards.
 Under 10 U.S. Code § 7854, in order to be eligible for access to "vessels, material, armament, equipment, and other facilities of the Navy and the Marine Corps available to the Navy Reserve and the Marine Corps Reserve", at least 95% of members of the naval militia must also be members of the United States Navy Reserve or the United States Marine Corps Reserve.

 Legal status

 Naval militias of U.S. states are recognized by the federal government of the United States under 10 U.S. Code §7851.
 Hawaii law also recognizes the Hawaii Naval Militia as a component of the organized militia of Hawaii.
 Therefore, an act of legislature by the Hawaii State Legislature or an executive order from the Governor of Hawaii could return the Hawaii Naval Militia to active service.